amanmodi021/amanmodi021/README.md

 * Feature request

 While writing issues, please be as specific as possible.
 All requests regarding support with implementation or application setup should be sent to.
-# UI / UX Resources
+# UI/UX resources
 You may find some useful resources for improving the UI / UX of the app <a href="https://www.figma.com/community/file/885791511781717756" target="_blank">here</a>.

-# Join the community on Discord
+# Join the community on discord
 If you have any questions or ideas feel free to join our <a href="https://discord.gg/SwpJnpdyg3" target="_blank">Discord channel</a>.

 # The license